interstellar/starlight/starlight/doc/Protocol.md

 #### Open

-This is the "default" state of an open channel, in which the channel is open, the round has not yet timed out, and the party is not aware of any pending payments or close attempts.
+This is the “default” state of an open channel, in which the channel is open, the round has not yet timed out, and the party is not aware of any pending payments or close attempts.